Make these fun fabric flowers with all your fabric scraps!

 As you probably know, I do a lot of sewing over here.
-Which means I have quite an overflowing scrap bin!
+This means I have quite an overflowing scrap bin!
 I’m always very happy to come up with new ways to use my scraps.
-This little fabric flower is a great little scrap busting project.
+This little fabric flower is a great little scrap-busting project.
 It is a wonderful way to use up the tiniest of scraps!

 I can think of so many other uses for these little flowers!
 Don’t be surprised to see them popping up on other projects…

 Would you like to make some too?
 Here is how I did it:Disclosure: This post may contain affiliate links.

 (so easy, you’ll wonder why you didn’t think of it yourself!)

 - Scrap fabric, about 80 long in total.
 (You can use any length, but the longer the scrap piece, the easier it is to cut the strips.
 The blue flower was made with a 44 inch long scrap piece and the pink was made with a 20 inch long scrap piece.)

 - needle and thread

 - button or accent piece for the top

 Fold your scrap pieces in half a few times and cut into 1/2 inch wide strips.
 (Cut as many as you need to get about 80 inches in length.

 I cut two strips (4 for the pink flower.)